FarPay/ApiDoc/Invoices.md

 * An invoice has the `InvoiceTypeCode`set to  `PIE`
 * A creditnote has the `InvoiceTypeCode` set to `PCM`
 * Card payments can be done instantly, both payments and creditnotes.
+* `PdfInvoice` (optional) can hold your own PDF invoice layout and details.
+When absent, FarPay standard PDF invoice will be shown.
+* `PdfAttachments` (optional), append PDF documents to the PdfInvoice, in order of appearence in the attachment list.
 * An existing customer will only be referenced with `CustomerNumber`
 * New customer can be created when not identified by the `CustomerNumber` - But it is recommended that the `Customers` `POST` endpoint is used to create new customers.